 Navient has not entered into an employment agreement with any of its NEOs.
-However, our NEOs participate in the Company's severance plans for senior officers, and each of our NEOs is entitled to certain severance payments pursuant to the terms and conditions of those plans, which are described below.
+However, our NEOs (other than Mr. Lown) participate in the Company's severance plans for senior officers, and each of our NEOs (other than Mr. Lown) is entitled to certain severance payments pursuant to the terms and conditions of those plans, which are described below.